Best Food For Gut Health - 100calsnacks

 Just a small handful can help keep your digestion on track and provide lasting energy.

-Sprinkle them on yogurt, oatmeal, or salads for a satisfying crunch and a boost for your gut.
+Sprinkle them on yogurt, oatmeal, or salads for a satisfying crunch — or reach for high-fiber snacks on the go to keep your gut supported between meals.

 Trying a mix of these gut health foods throughout the week can help you build a more diverse and resilient microbiome, without making things complicated or overwhelming.